bootdotdev/blog/content/jobs/monetize-your-programming-blog.md

 While it’s great to use your hobby to make a bit of money on the side, it’s perfectly valid to want to use your coding blog to get a coding job.
 In this instance, having a coding blog in a particular niche can help raise your personal brand in that area.
 A website also works really well as a supplement to any coding portfolio you may have.

-While it’s not as “monetizable” as selling courses, coaching or code chunks, it’s still a way to earn a steady income through your programming blog.
+While it’s not as "monetizable" as selling courses, coaching or code chunks, it’s still a way to earn a steady income through your programming blog.

 You can send it to prospective employers as proof that you’re passionate and knowledgeable about what you want to do.
 Many employers want you to evidence your interest in coding beyond the questions you get asked at interviews.
 A programming blog is also a good way to network, building a group of individuals who like what you do and who may mention your name, or let you know of a job opportunity.
 Just like any other part of the world, who you know matters.
 Cultivating a network of relevant individuals with your blog is a great way to tap into that fact.